Chekote/docker-php/README.md

     docker run -e LOCAL_USER_ID=1000 chekote/php:5.6.30-a php -v

-## www-data UID (PHP-FPM runs as this user)
+## PHP-FPM user

-To set the UID for the www-data user (and by extension, the PHP-FPM process), you should set the `WWW_DATA_USER_ID` environmental variable on the container. e.g:
+To set the user that the PHP-FPM process runs as, you can set the php.ini directives "user" and "listen.owner" using the "php.ini directives" feature outlined in the section below. e.g:

-    docker run -e WWW_DATA_USER_ID=1000 chekote/php:5.6.30-a php-fpm5.6
+    docker run -e PHP_FPM_USER=1000 -e PHP_FPM_LISTEN__OWNER=1000 chekote/php:5.6.30-a php-fpm5.6

 # php.ini directives

 You can modify any php.ini directives by setting environmental variables within the container.
-It can be accomplish by prefixing the variable with the place to be replace ( FPM, CLI or ALL for both ).
+This can be accomplished by prefixing the variable with the particular environment to be affected (FPM, CLI or ALL for both).

-If the variable contains a dot `.` in it you can accomplish this by using a double underscore `__` on the variable name.
-The following are some examples of how to accomplish this:
+Note: If you want to set a directive that has a period in the name, you should substitude the period for a double underscore in your environmental variable name. e.g. to set the PHP FPM listen.owner directive, you would use an environmental variable named PHP_FPM_LISTEN__OWNER.

+A few examples:

 | environmental variable         | php.ini directives                                                                                        | php.ini config file |
 |--------------------------------|-----------------------------------------------------------------------------------------------------------|---------------------|